uOttawaDrone/drone-fall-2019/docs/build_log_191119.md

    * Soldered the XT60 Connector to the cables.
    * Soldered an LED indicator to the PSB for power indication.
    * Taped off the PSB pads with electric tape as carbon fiber conducts electricity.
-   * Assembeld the PSB with the lowerframe
+   * Assembeld the PSB with the lower frame
    * Ziptied the ESCs to the arms of the

    ## Next Steps

+   * The next steps consists in testing the motors and soldering them to the ESCs.
+   * Add the radio receiver for the RC and test it.
+   * From there the motors can be fixed to the frame.
+   * The Flight controler, receiver and battery can be fixed to the frame.
    * Bring a set of hex screwdrivers (kit).
    * Bring your own solder.
    * Bring longer screws to mount PSB to drone frame.
    * Bring cable ties.
    * Bring lipo battery to test circuit and motors.
-   * USB mini B is needed
+   * USB mini B cable is needed.

    ## Pictures